Jwink3101/PyFiSync/readme.md

 This means that something like S3 or B2 could be incorporated (though B2 does not support moves).

 See the `remote_interfaces.py` and the base class `remote_interface_base` for details.

+## Potential Issues

+On some `openssh` installations on macOS (anecdotally, from `brew`), there seems to be a problem with sending the wrong encoding to the remote terminal which makes it *seem* like there is a unicode error in PyFiSync.
+This is actually related to sending terminal encoding.
+See [this](https://askubuntu.com/a/874765) where they had the *opposite* problem.

+The fix is to add the following to `/etc/ssh/ssh_config` or `~/.ssh/config`:

+    Host *
+        SendEnv LANG LC_* # Send locale to remote